david-loeb/edid/README.md

 ## Installation

-Install the package from this GitHub page by running either the code below in R.
+Install the package from this GitHub page by running the code below in R.

 ``` r
 # install.packages("pak")